 To help maintain the UK’s international standing as a desirable research destination that is open to talented individuals from all countries

 Applications are encouraged from universities seeking to recruit excellent research leaders of any nationality, currently working outside the UK, in order to fill strategically important positions in this country.
 The Trust has allocated at least £100 million over five years to fund these grants.
-Grants are for a period of five years with up to 10 grants being made in the first round of the competition.
+Grants are for a period of five years.
 Each UK university is permitted to make only one bid per round.

 It is expected that the university:

-- will offer permanent appointments to staff appointed on these grants and/or
+- will offer a permanent appointment to the Professorial candidate and, where possible, to staff appointed on the grants and

 - will offer an ongoing package of support after the end of the grant.